 - Everbrite and ProtectaClear are one part, clear, protective coatings made up of a blend of polymer resins in a solvent base with additives to protect metals from oxidation and U.V.

 - There are several formulations of each coating - formulations that can be mailed by air and formulations that are low-VOC and comply with even the most stringent environmental regulations.
 These low-VOC formulations are considered "green" coatings.

-- Each coating comes in a Natural Finish and a Satin Finish.
+- Each coating comes in a Clear Finish and a Satin Finish.

-- Both Everbrite and ProtectaClear have excellent adherance on all types of metal and some types of plastics, vinyls and other substrates.
+- Both Everbrite and ProtectaClear have excellent adhesion on all types of metal and some types of plastics, vinyls and other substrates.

 - They are homogenous, one part coatings so there is nothing to mix and the coatings will not separate.